 In 2008, I discovered meditation, which initiated a tangible physical and emotional healing process and anchored me in a source of spiritual inspiration.
 I pursued a year of residential practice, and have kept up a daily practice ever since.
 I also began working with a few skilled therapists, providing the context I needed to access a more relational way of being in the world.

-My primary counseling and supervision mentors, who I’ve studied with most directly, have been Jon Eisman, Donna Roy, Jessica Montgomery, Joshua Sylvae, Amy Ponteri, Stan Tatkin, Diana Fosha, Libby Shapiro, Michelle Ribeiro, Ellen Wright, and Lisa Aasheim.
+My primary counseling and supervision mentors, who I’ve studied with most directly, have been Jon Eisman, Donna Roy, Jessica Montgomery, Joshua Sylvae, Amy Ponteri, Stan Tatkin, Diana Fosha, Michelle Ribeiro, Ellen Wright, and Lisa Aasheim.
 I’ve also gathered much inspiration from Ron Kurtz, Peter Levine, Irvin Yalom, Robert Karen, David Wallin, Ofer Zur, Nancy McWilliams, and Will Hall in their teachings and writings about therapy.

 I consider it a great blessing to have had many inspiring mentors and to be involved in work that I love within a wonderful community of clients, colleagues, family, and friends.